Planning and Development in Pickering

 Are there any plans to share and/or improve clarity of developments (number and status) on the Pickering website?
 I have heard of concerns they are difficult to follow and wondering if there have ever been considerations of a map and dashboard like one present on urbantoronto.ca website.
 Perhaps something simple illustrating pending/submitted/approved/next steps/due date to show residents at what stage each proposal is at along with an (expected) timeline.

-Coolibop asked almost 2 years ago
+Coolibop asked over 2 years ago

 Hi there,